josearevalobezic/Game_simulation-_climbing_a_building_with_a_dice/README.md

    Parameter N°4: `total_walks` The total number of random walks simulated.

-If we give the code a big number of `total_walks`, we can get a clear probability of reaching the `limit_step` with the given context.
+If we give the code a big number of `total_walks`, we can get a clear probability of reaching the `limit_step` on the given context.
 The project returns this probabilty, and also explores the distribution of final steps after a set number of rolls and visualizes individual walk trajectories.

 ## Analysis Objectives
 The main objectives of this analysis are: